Sport1 Medien: Financial losses and restructuring

-In June 2001, EM.TV & Merchandising exited the internet operations and announced that they have shut down their website Junior-Web, sold their internet activities division EM Interactive to German media fund Victory Media Group and had it renamed along with Junior-Web to InteractiveMedia with former banker Peter Kolb managing the renamed division as EM.TV will licence the Junior brand to them.
-A month later in late-July 2001, EM.TV and their American entertainment subsidiary The Jim Henson Company sold their 8% minority stake in Crown Media Holdings including their channel Odyssey Network to its investor Hallmark Entertainment and rebranded it to Hallmark Channel with EM.TV and their American entertainment subsidiary The Jim Henson Company striking a deal with Crown Media to license series from EM.TV's own library including their Henson library.
+In June 2001, EM.TV & Merchandising exited the internet operations and announced that they have shut down their website Junior-Web, sold their internet activities division EM Interactive to German media fund Victory Media Group, who had already had a co-production pact with EM.TV & Merchandising until March two months prior, and had it renamed along with Junior-Web to InteractiveMedia with former banker Peter Kolb managing the renamed division as EM.TV will licence the Junior brand to them.
+A month later in late-July 2001 after EM.TV had brought The Jim Henson Company back in February 2000, EM.TV and their American entertainment subsidiary The Jim Henson Company sold the latter's 8% minority stake in Crown Media Holdings including their channel Odyssey Network to its investor Hallmark Entertainment and rebranded it to Hallmark Channel with EM.TV and their American entertainment subsidiary The Jim Henson Company striking a deal with Crown Media to license series from EM.TV's own library including their Henson library.